minnojs/minno-quest/README.md

 }
 ```

+## global & current
+Are globaly available objects.
+`current` holds a special object called questions that holds all the user responses.

+You can set global and current in advance using the global/current objects.

+You can also set global in advance by setting it into the pi-task pi-global attribute.

 ## templates
 any of the settings in questions/pages may use js templates `'<%= global.value %>'`
 all templates may use the global, current and questions variables.